 Sustaining economic progress in a region fighting to end poverty

 The Appalachia cultural region, which is part of the larger Appalachian Mountain range, stretches from southern New York to Northern Alabama.
 It is rich in natural resources and geographically close to major economic engines on the Eastern Seaboard.
-While the region has historically suffered from unemployment and below-average incomes, the past two decades have produced steady economic growth that has halved the area’s poverty rate.footnote1 While this progress is meaningful, the recent global events caused by the health crisis have threatened to impede critical social and economic gains.
+While the region has historically suffered from unemployment and below-average incomes, the past two decades have produced steady economic growth that has halved the area’s poverty rate.footnote1 While this progress is meaningful, global events caused by the coronavirus crisis have threatened to impede critical social and economic gains.

 CDFIs provide underserved communities, often minority or impoverished, access to capital that encourages small business ownership.
 They’ve been crucial to supporting the Appalachia region’s economic progress.
 ACC, working in partnership with CDFIs across region, has financed nearly 70 small business loans and helped create or retain over 1,800 jobs—more than half of them going to low-income workers—since its founding.